 - Pesto makes a great pasta sauce.

-- Use as a dipping sauce for breads, crackers, or vegetables.
+- Use as a dipping sauce for bread, crackers, or vegetables.

-- Pesto is also a great sauce for meats, like in my Pesto Chicken w/ Bruschetta or Pesto Chicken and Roasted Vegetables recipes.
+- Pesto is also a great sauce for meats, like in my Pesto Chicken w/ Bruschetta or Pesto Chicken and Roasted Vegetable recipes.

 - Use pesto as a sandwich spread for both hot and cold sandwiches.